Track and field: Sprints

 Races over short distances, or sprints, are among the oldest running competitions.
 The first 13 editions of the Ancient Olympic Games featured only one event, the stadion race, which was a race from one end of the stadium to the other.
 Sprinting events are focused on athletes reaching and sustaining their quickest possible running speed.
-Three sprinting events are currently held at the Olympics and outdoor World Championships: the 100 metres, 200 metres, and 400 metres.
-These events have their roots in races of imperial measurements that later changed to metric: the 100 m evolved from the 100-yard dash, the 200 m distances came from the furlong (or 1/8 of a mile), and the 400 m was the successor to the 440 yard dash or quarter-mile race.
+Three sprinting events are currently held at the Olympics and outdoor World Championships: the 100, 200, and 400 metres.
+These events have their roots in races of imperial measurements that later changed to metric: the 100 metres evolved from the 100-yard dash, the 200 m distances came from the furlong (or 1/8 of a mile), and the 400 m was the successor to the 440 yard dash or quarter-mile race.

 At the professional level, sprinters begin the race by assuming a crouching position in the starting blocks before leaning forward and gradually moving into an upright position as the race progresses and momentum is gained.
-Athletes remain in the same lane on the running track throughout all sprinting events, with the sole exception of the 400 m indoors.
+Athletes remain in the same lane on the running track throughout all sprinting events, with the sole exception of the indoor 400 m.
 Races up to 100 m are largely focused upon acceleration to an athlete's maximum speed.
 All sprints beyond this distance increasingly incorporate an element of endurance.
 Human physiology dictates that a runner's near-top speed cannot be maintained for more than thirty seconds or so because lactic acid builds up once leg muscles begin to suffer oxygen deprivation.
 Top speed can only be maintained for up to 20 metres.

+Japanese man Hidekichi Miyazaki was the world's oldest competitive sprinter, sprinting the 100m race at 105 years old before his death in 2019.

 The 60 metres is a common indoor event and indoor world championship event.
-Less-common events include the 50 metres, 55 metres, 300 metres, and 500 metres, which are run in some high school and collegiate competitions in the United States.
+Less-common events include the 50, 55, 300, and 500 metres, which are run in some high school and collegiate competitions in the United States.
 The 150 metres, though rarely competed, has a star-studded history: Pietro Mennea set a world best in 1983, Olympic champions Michael Johnson and Donovan Bailey went head-to-head over the distance in 1997, and Usain Bolt improved Mennea's record in 2009.